Go To Top

 Because of these risks, suspending the entire policy is probably a bad idea.
 If you're keen on suspending it, see if you can suspend portions of the policy and maintain comprehensive-only insurance or storage insurance.

-What if your insurance company doesn't let you suspend coverage?
-Don't even think about not paying the premium and letting the insurer cancel it.
-Insurers will consider you a big risk with a canceled insurance policy due to nonpayment on your record.
+It's important to know that you should never simply stop paying your bills and let the insurer cancel the policy.
+Insurers will consider you a bigger risk with a canceled insurance policy due to nonpayment on your record.
 You'll pay higher premiums as a result once you're ready to purchase another car insurance policy – even if you go through a different company.

 What are the alternatives to suspending your car insurance?